osuushi/lemon-soda/README.md

 And that's it.
 To add another sprite, you simply put it in the `sprites/` directory, use `sixpack` again, and then it's ready to use.
 No need to update your CSS or anything else.

+Best of all, you can mix formats within the same file.
+You can have JPEG, PNG-24, PNG-8, and GIF all packed together.
+And for the 8 bit formats, each image can have its own color palette.

 ## Installing

 To install the sixpack tool, open a terminal and enter this command: